Utah Administrative Code

 (c) traps that are completely submerged under water when set.

-(2)(a) All cable devices (i.e. snares), except those set in water or with a loop size less than 3 inches in diameter, must be equipped with a breakaway lock device that will release when any force greater than 300 lbs. is applied to the loop.
+(2)(a) Any cable devices (i.e snares), used to take a furbearer, coyote, or raccoon, except those set in water or with a loop size less than 3 inches in diameter, must be equipped with a breakaway lock device that will release when any force greater than 300 lbs. is applied to the loop.

 (b) Breakaway cable devices must be fastened to an immovable object solidly secured to the ground.